Terrence Cody: 2010 NFL draft

 At the 2010 Senior Bowl, Cody disappointed a lot of NFL scouts when he weighed in at 370 lb, 16 lb above his official weight according to the 2009 Alabama media guide.
 In the game, however, Cody "moved pretty well for a 370-pound behemoth" and used "his hands well to create a little space to get penetration".
 He finished with 1.5 tackles for loss.
 Cody worked out at API in Pensacola, Florida, along with Sam Bradford, Jason Worilds, and former Alabama teammates Mike Johnson and Roy Upchurch.
 He made pre-draft visits to the Baltimore Ravens, New York Jets, San Diego Chargers, and Kansas City Chiefs.Florio, Mike (2010).
 "Teams are checking out Terrence Cody".

 At the NFL Combine, Cody weighed in at 354 lb, making him the heaviest combine participant since Aaron Gibson in 1999.
 He had managed to shed some weight since the Senior Bowl, but according to Mike Mayock he was still not worthy of a first-round pick.
-Cody ran a 5.71 sec 40-yard dash, the slowest by an eventually drafted defensive tackle since Corey Swinson, a seventh round pick in the 1995 NFL Draft.
-Cody was selected in the 2nd round (57th overall) by the Baltimore Ravens.
-He was the highest picked Alabama Crimson Tide defensive tackle since Cornelius Griffin was drafted 42nd overall by the New York Giants in the 2000 NFL Draft.
+Cody ran a 5.71 sec 40-yard dash, the slowest by an eventually drafted defensive tackle since Corey Swinson, a seventh round pick in the 1995 NFL draft.
+Cody was selected in the second round (57th overall) by the Baltimore Ravens.
+He was the highest picked Alabama Crimson Tide defensive tackle since Cornelius Griffin was selected 42nd overall by the New York Giants in the 2000 NFL draft.